pravega/pravega/cli/user/README.md

     pretty-print=true
 ```

-Once the config file is updated, you can run commands.
+Once the config is updated, you can run commands.

 ## Support
 If you find any issue or you have any suggestion, please report an issue to [this repository](https://github.com/pravega/pravega/issues).